osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 As a user, I might want to combine them into a single position so that I don't have to manage positions inside the same tick range separately.

-Therefore, I execute `MsgFungifyChargedPositions` that takesa list of position ids to fungify and merges them into one.
+Therefore, I execute `MsgFungifyChargedPositions` that takes a list of position ids to fungify and merges them into one.

 Besides being fully charged, all of the positions must be in the same tick range and have the same